avo-hq/docs.avohq.io/docs/3.0/fields/money.md

 ```
 ## Money Field Example

-Here is how you can see the money field in the [avodemo](https://main.avodemo.com/avo/resources/products/new)
+You can explore the implementation of the money field in [avodemo](https://main.avodemo.com/avo/resources/products/new) and it's corresponding code on GitHub [here](https://github.com/avo-hq/main.avodemo.com/blob/main/app/avo/resources/product.rb)

 ### Example on new